 At Harvard, I am as a resident tutor and academic advisor at Mather House, as well as a graduate student affiliate at the Institute for Quantitative Social Science and the Weatherhead Center for International Affairs.

-As a data scientist, I have previously worked for a spatial analytics startup in Silicon Valley (Orbital Insight), and international organizations such as the The World Bank, the European Bank for Reconstruction and Development (EBRD) and Innovations for Poverty Action (IPA).
+As a research program manager at Opportunity Insights, my work combines research and project management.
+I have previously worked for a spatial analytics startup in Silicon Valley (Orbital Insight), and international organizations such as the The World Bank, the European Bank for Reconstruction and Development (EBRD) and Innovations for Poverty Action (IPA).
 I also helped develop the publicly available HarvardX Data Science Certificate online course.

 Click here for a copy of my CV/resume.

-As a quantitatively inclined social scientist, I am excited about the growing systematic use of data by governments, non-profits and companies.
+As a quantitative social scientist, I am excited about the use of data to inform decisions, policy, and campaigns.